 Any devils and witches have no power to harm

 Those that gather the plant for a charm . . .

 Another feature of Midsummer Day in some locations, especially in Wales but also in England, was the erection of a decorated pole in town similar to a May Pole but called the “summer birch.”
 This was often in connection with fairs held in towns on that day.
 Villages competed to have the best pole, and often stole them from one another.

 As we have already seen in the cases of the flaming wheel rolling down the hill and Russian girls floating wreaths in water, Midsummer Eve, when the divine was omnipresent, was an auspicious time for divination, which was practiced on that occasion far into the modern period.
 It was also thought that divining rods should be cut on Midsummer Day.

 The old Midsummer rites suffered a blow during the Protestant Reformation and again later when people simply stopped believing in the efficacy of the magical rites practiced on the occasion.
-In the British Isles and Ireland some of the festivities continued through the 19th century mainly as amusements, while the traditions remain strong in the Nordic countries, especially Sweden.
-In recent decades they have been taken up again in Neopagan circles, and also as public and tourist attractions.
+In the British Isles and Ireland some of the festivities continued through the 19th century mainly as amusements, while the traditions remain stronger in the Nordic countries, especially Sweden.
+In recent decades they have been taken up again by Neopagan circles in revival festivals, and also as public and tourist attractions.
 In America, our July 4th effectively serves as our solstice holiday.
-Think about that next time you are at the fireworks and see the fiery revolving Catherine wheel.
+Think about that next time you are at the fireworks and see the revolving fiery Catherine wheel.

 Please subscribe to automatically receive my posts by clicking the Follow button on the top right.

 © Arthur George 2015, 2022